glouppe/info8002-large-scale-data-systems/lecture4.md

 Why?
 - Enable shared memory algorithms without being aware that processes are actually communicating by exchanging messages.
+    - This is often much easier to program.
 - Equivalent to **consistent data replication** across nodes.
     - for **fault-tolerance**
     - for **scalability**